 It goes without saying that the built-in microphone of cameras will never ever beat external dedicated microphones in recording good quality audio.

 4# Audio-Technica ATR-3350 IS Omnidirectional Condenser Lapel Mic Review

 If you are not happy with the audio quality of your built-in camera mic and looking for a good alternative lapel microphone, Audio-Technica ATR-3350 IS is my recommendation.

-Audio-Technica ATR-3350 IS is one of the best budget level lavalier (lapel) microphone for both DSLR and smartphones.
+Audio-Technica ATR-3350 IS is one of the best budget level lavalier (lapel) microphone for both DSLR cameras and smartphones.

-- First, it comes from Audio-Technica – a reliable audio brand with a reasonable price.
+First, it comes from Audio-Technica – a reliable audio brand with a reasonable price.

 Audio-Technica ATR-3350 IS lavalier microphone review on YouTube: